ahmedammar619/AID-OS/README.md

    python main.py compare
    ```
 6. **View outputs:**
-   - Assignments CSVs in `output/`
+   - Interactive maps and comparison graphs in `output/`
-   - Interactive maps and reports in `output/`
+   - (Optional) Assignments CSVs and reports can be exported, but are not required for testing.
+Temporary CSVs used for comparison are deleted after use.

 ---